raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 If you choose a target that is held shut with *arcane lock*, that spell is suppressed for 10 minutes, during which time the target can be opened and shut normally.

-When you cast the spell, a loud knock, audible from as far away as 300 feet, emanates from the target object.
+When you cast the spell, a loud knock, audible from as far away as 90.0m, emanates from the target object.

 # Spells (L)